wavemaker/docs/learn/how-tos/Integrating-JUnit-tests-for-WaveMaker-application.md

 </beans>
 ```

-6. Go to folder src/test/java and create a folder structure com/<appName>/test/core
+6. Go to folder src/test/java and create a package namely com/{appName}/test/core
 7. Add a file with name BaseTest.java
 8. Add code snippet to the file